WiegerWolf/clock_v3_cpp/DEVNOTES.md

 ]
 ```

+There's a mock server for this API in `./bing-feed-local-mock-server`.
+Use it for development.

 # clangd LSP Integration

 To get your editor pick up on dependencies headers, compile your project once in debug mode.